peichman-umd/grove/docs/VocabularyModelTimestamps.md

   soft deletion for `Term` and `Property` models, as an implementation detail)
 * deleted - The timestamp the database record was "soft deleted"
-* updated - The latest timestamp for the "modified" field of the `Vocabulary` model, or any of its dependent `Term` or `Property` models.
+* updated - The latest timestamp for the "modified" field of the `Vocabulary` model, or any of its dependent `Term` or `Property` models
-* published - The timestamp that the 'Vocabulary` record was last published
+* published - The timestamp that the `Vocabulary` record was last published

 The "updated" timestamp is *not* stored in the database.
-It is instead available as a method on the Vocabulary model.
+It is instead calculated programmatically from the vocabulary and its dependent terms and properties.

 ### Timestamp field naming